Updated: Nov 28, 2020

 4. Full Accessibilities Integration: Students will have full access to all online learning resources and support from BIBC platform.
 Have the choice to choose a learning path that suits them the best and that will help support their studies and future dreams!

 User Stories: What did Julie and Mark think of eLISA-A when we first showed them our early developments?
-And how has it help improve their learning?
+And how has it helped improve their learning?

 “eLISA was an amazing platform before they added the accessibility features, but now it’s even better.
 After I took the diagnostic, I not only learned about where I could gain more support and succeed more, with the badges, but I even learned more about myself!
 The discussion badge led me to try another learning method, and I love it so far.
 Not enough platforms do what BIBC does, they’re taking a step towards a better future for sure.
 I can’t wait for more final developments!” - Mark